Click here for the most up-to-date information on open clinics after Hurricane Beryl.

 Understanding whether your child’s symptoms are caused by a cold or allergies is essential to finding the right treatment.
 If your child is experiencing persistent or seasonal symptoms, allergy testing can provide the answers you need.
 At Allergy & ENT Associates, we are here to help with accurate testing and effective treatment options, including allergy drops for children who need a more convenient, needle-free solution.

-With 18 locations throughout the Greater Houston area, including our River Oaks location, we’re ready to help you and your child feel better and get back to enjoying life.
+With multiple locations throughout the Greater Houston area, we’re ready to help you and your, child feel better and get back to enjoying life.
 For more information, schedule an appointment today at one of our convenient locations.